salesforce/lwc-rfcs/text/0000-context-service.md

 ---
-title: Context Service
+title: Context service
+status: Consensus
+created_at: July 1, 2019
+updated_at: November 4, 2019
 ---

 - Start Date: 2019-06-01
 - RFC PR: https://github.com/salesforce/lwc-rfcs/pull/6
 - Lightning Web Component Issue: (leave this empty)

-# Summary
+# Context Service

 Context provides a way to pass data through the component tree without having to pass props down manually at every level.

-# Motivation
+## Motivation

 In a web component, data is passed top-down (host to child elements on its shadowRoot) via attributes, but this can be cumbersome for certain types of attributes (e.g. UI theme) that are required by many components within an application.
 Context provides a way to share values like these between components without having to explicitly pass a prop through every level of the tree.